Alessandro Manzoni

 Alessandro Francesco Tommaso Antonio Manzoni (/mænˈzoʊni/, /mɑːn(d)ˈzoʊni/, /it/; 7 March 1785 – 22 May 1873) was an Italian philosopher, poet, playwright, and novelist.

-He is famous for the novel The Betrothed (orig.
-I promessi sposi) (1827), generally ranked among the masterpieces of world literature.
-The novel is also a symbol of the Italian Risorgimento, both for its patriotic message and because it was a fundamental milestone in the development of the modern, unified Italian language.
-Manzoni also contributed to the stabilization of the modern Italian language and helped to ensure linguistic unity throughout Italy.
+He is best known for the novel The Betrothed (I promessi sposi), generally ranked among the masterpieces of world literature.
+The novel, published in 1827, is a symbol of the Italian Risorgimento for its patriotic message, and also because it was a fundamental milestone in the development of the modern and unified Italian language.

+Manzoni contributed to the stabilization of the modern Italian language and helped to ensure linguistic unity throughout Italy.
 He was an influential proponent of Liberal Catholicism in Italy.
-He is also considered one of the three crowns of Romanticism in Italy, within Ugo Foscolo and Giacomo Leopardi, despite their differences.

-He is often associated as the moral and cultural leader of the Italian unification with his younger contemporary Leopardi, though his work and thinking often contrast with the latter.
+He is also considered one of the three crowns of Romanticism in Italy, along with Ugo Foscolo and Giacomo Leopardi, despite their differences.
+He is often associated as the moral and cultural leader of the Italian unification with his younger contemporary Leopardi, although his work and thinking often contrast with the latter.